Roundabout

 Answers

 Note to teacher: Doing this activity once with a class helps students develop strategies.
 It is only when they do this activity a second time that they will have the opportunity to practise those strategies.
 That is when the learning is consolidated.
-Click the link above to regenerate another version of this starter from random numbers.
+Click the button above to regenerate another version of this starter from random numbers.
+The random version requires Flash and no answers are available.

 Transum.org/go/?Start=January24